 Under microscopic conditions, a stoma (a single stomata) looks like a tiny thin-lipped mouth.
 It is actually a cell, called a guard cell, which swells to close the opening or deflates to open it up.
 Every time the stoma open, water release occurs.
 When it is closed, water retention is possible.
 It is a careful balance to keep stoma open enough to harvest carbon dioxide but closed enough that the plant doesn’t dry out.

 Stomata in plants essentially play a similar role to our respiration system, although bringing oxygen in is not the goal, but rather another gas, carbon dioxide.

 Plant Stomata Information

 Stomata react to environmental cues to know when to open and close.
-Stomata plant pores can sense environmental changes such as temperature, light and other cues.
+Stomata plant pores can sense environmental changes such as temperature, light, and other cues.
 When the sun comes up, the cell begins to fill with water.

 When the guard cell is completely swollen, pressure builds up creating a pore and allowing the escape of water and exchange of gas.
 When a stoma is closed, the guard cells are filled with potassium and water.
 When a stoma is open, it is filling with potassium followed by an influx of water.
 Some plants are more efficient at keeping their stoma cracked open just enough to allow CO2 in but reduce the amount of water lost.

 While transpiration is an important function of stomata, the gathering of CO2 is also vital to plant health.
-During transpiration, the stoma are off-gassing the waste by-product of photosynthesis – oxygen.
+During transpiration, the stoma is off-gassing the waste by-product of photosynthesis – oxygen.
 The harvested carbon dioxide is converted into fuel to feed cell production and other important physiological processes.